postsharp/Metalama.Documentation/conceptual/Aspects/eligibility.md

 ## Defining eligibility

-To define the eligibility of your aspect, implement or override the <xref:Caravela.Framework.Eligibility.IEligible`1.BuildEligibility*> method of the aspect.
-Use the `builder` parameter, of type <xref:Caravela.Framework.Eligibility.IEligibilityBuilder`1>, to specify the requirements of your aspect.
-For instance, use <xref:Caravela.Framework.Eligibility.EligibilityExtensions.MustBeNonAbstract*?text=builder.MustBeNonAbstract()> to require a non-abstract method.
+To define the eligibility of your aspect, implement or override the <xref:Caravela.Framework.Eligibility.IEligible%601.BuildEligibility%2A> method of the aspect.
+Use the `builder` parameter, of type <xref:Caravela.Framework.Eligibility.IEligibilityBuilder%601>, to specify the requirements of your aspect.
+For instance, use <xref:Caravela.Framework.Eligibility.EligibilityExtensions.MustBeNonAbstract%2A?text=builder.MustBeNonAbstract()> to require a non-abstract method.

 A number of predefined eligibility conditions are implemented by the <xref:Caravela.Framework.Eligibility.EligibilityExtensions> static class.
-You add a custom eligibility condition by calling <xref:Caravela.Framework.Eligibility.EligibilityExtensions.MustSatisfy*> and providing your own lambda expression.
+You add a custom eligibility condition by calling <xref:Caravela.Framework.Eligibility.EligibilityExtensions.MustSatisfy%2A> and providing your own lambda expression.
 This method also expects the user-readable string that should be included in the error message when the user attempts to add the aspect to an ineligible declaration.

 >[!NOTE]
-> Your implementation of <xref:Caravela.Framework.Eligibility.IEligible`1.BuildEligibility*> must not reference any instance member of the class.
+> Your implementation of <xref:Caravela.Framework.Eligibility.IEligible%601.BuildEligibility%2A> must not reference any instance member of the class.
 Indeed, this method is called on an instance obtained using `FormatterServices.GetUninitializedObject` that is, _without invoking the class constructor_.

 ### Example